krishb09/e28/p3/README.md

 * Home
 * Recipes - list of recipes
-* Your Favorite Recipes - will be updated
+* Your Favorite Recipes - Able to see your favorite recipes!
+* Add A Recipe - add a new recipe to the app

 ## SFC summary
 The ShowRecipe component- it shows the info for one recipe - you can also add a recipe to your favorites!